andresgutgon/gumstars/README.md

 1- Stars SVG as in Figma.
 I wanted full fidelity to Figma (Kind of, I used Tailwind defaults) regarding how stars looks in the UI.
 For that reason I used original SVGs with their filters.
 The stars looks nice but I couldn't find a nicer way of not repeating this SVG.
 One solution would be transform in Figma those gradients (not sure, I don't have this Figma knowledge).
 Other option could be to simplify these stars and be plain SVG without filters

+2- I use [Hotwire](https://hotwired.dev/) for the vanilla JS version.
+Is not pure vanilla.
+Is better.
+Let's code.
+I think any Rails app that is not using a JS framework in 2021 should try Hotwire

 ## Administrative
 I use [aministrative](https://github.com/thoughtbot/administrate) for having a CRUD interface and